boileroo/fpl_report/README.md

 2. When prompted, enter:
    - The current gameweek number
-   - Your mini-league ID (you can find this in the URL when viewing your mini-league on the FPL website)
+   - Your mini-league ID (you can find this in the URL when viewing your mini-league on the FPL website).
+LoC = 1523783.
+CF = .

 3. The script will fetch the latest data and perform the analysis.